adidion19/ft_transcendence/README.md

 <h1>FT_TRANSCENDENCE</h1>

-<h6>Done in collaboration with the amazing goffauxs, adidion19, 2BDia and Viforget</h6>
+<h6>Done in collaboration with the amazing goffauxs, mdeclerf, 2BDia and Viforget</h6>

 <h4>Summary</h4>
 Ft_transcendence is a website where users can play real-time multiplayer Pong.
 They connect with the OAuth system of 42 intranet and have access to a chat, a leaderboard, a profile page etc...